 https://www.gamescenes.org

-Inspired by H. G. Wells' novel The War of the Worlds, Hughes has created a new series of photographs made during the fist covid lockdown.
+Inspired by H. G. Wells's novel The War of the Worlds, Hughes created a new series of photographs during the first COVID lockdown.
 Wells imagined an advanced but ailing alien race struggling to survive on a dying planet.
-Along with the alien invasion came a weird and strange plant called the red creeper or the red weed.
-When exposed to water, it grew and reproduced flooding the countryside, clogging streams and rivers.
+Along with the alien invasion came a weird and strange plant called the red creeper, or red weed.
+When exposed to water, it grew and reproduced, flooding the countryside and clogging streams and rivers.

 Red Mine